On the Impact of Insurance on Households Susceptible to Random Proportional Losses: An Analysis of Poverty Trapping: Conclusion

-We have considered an adjustment of the capital process of \cite{FloresContro2022} in which low-income households are susceptible to losses proportional to their accumulated capital level, as in \cite{Article:Kovacevic2011}.
-Under the assumption of proportional losses we capture the exposure of households of all capital levels to both catastrophic and low severity loss events, a feature particularly significant in the low-income setting.
-Typically considered to be protected from capital losses, households with higher levels of capital are still susceptible to large proportional losses on the occurrence extreme events, particularly in agriculturally rich areas.
-In addition to high severity loss events, low-income households closest to the poverty line experience large proportional losses due to events typically considered less severe in the high-income setting, such as hospital admissions and household deaths.
+This article studies the capital process introduced in \cite{Article:Kovacevic2011}, where households are susceptible to losses that are proportional to their accumulated capital.
+Under the assumption of proportional losses, households at all capital levels are exposed to both catastrophic and low-severity events, a feature that is particularly important for vulnerable non-poor households (i.e., those living just above the poverty line).
+Although households with higher capital levels are typically considered less susceptible to losses, they can still incur substantial proportional losses when extreme events occur.
+Moreover, in addition to high-severity events, vulnerable non-poor households may experience significant proportional losses even from events that are generally regarded as less severe in high-capital settings.

-Focusing on the probability that a household falls below the poverty line, referred to as the trapping probability, in the analysis of this paper we have solved, for the first time analytically, infinitesimal generator equations associated with a capital process with exponential growth and multiplicative jumps.
-We have considered two cases: (i) households with no insurance coverage and (ii) households with proportional insurance coverage.
-In both cases, closed-form solutions of the infinitesimal generator equations associated with the trapping probability were derived alongside constraints on the parameters of the model that prevent certain trapping.
+Focusing on the probability that a household falls below the poverty line, referred to as the trapping probability, in the analysis of this article we have solved, for the first time analytically, infinitesimal generator equations associated with a capital process with exponential growth and multiplicative jumps.
+Two cases are considered: (i) households with no insurance coverage and (ii) households with proportional insurance coverage.
+For the former and latter cases, respectively, closed-form solutions and solutions up to a constant were derived for the infinitesimal generator equations associated with the trapping probability, together with parameter constraints that preclude certain trapping.
+In particular, for the latter case, we propose a recursive method for deriving a solution of the IDE and estimate the solution numerically.

 Through the derivation of these probabilities we provide insights into the impact of proportional insurance for proportional losses.
-Comparison between the proportional assumption of this paper and the random-valued assumption of \cite{FloresContro2022} was additionally presented.
+Comparison between the proportional assumption of this article and the additive (random-valued) assumption from \cite{Article:Flores-Contro2024} is additionally presented.